AntGod6123/VitalityLens/docs/AUTH_SETUP.md

 # Authentication Setup

 VitalityLens uses Keycloak as the identity provider.
-The `infra/docker-compose.yml` file provisions a Keycloak container with an `app` realm.
+The `infra/docker-compose.yml` file provisions a Keycloak container that automatically seeds the `app` realm, core clients, and a demo login by importing `infra/keycloak/realm-export.json`.
 Follow the steps below to enable both local and Google authentication.

 ## Local Accounts

 1. Start the stack with `docker compose -f infra/docker-compose.yml up keycloak db`.
 2. Open the Keycloak admin console at `http://localhost:8080/admin`.
 3. Log in using the credentials `admin` / `admin`.
-4. Within the `app` realm, navigate to **Users** and create local users with email + password.
+4. A demo user (`demo` / `demoPass123!`) is created automatically.
+Create or edit users within the `app` realm as needed for your team.

 ## Google OAuth